Upon The Death of a Loved One

 What are the most important estate planning documents every adult should have?

 Typically, a comprehensive estate plan will consist of documents that address your estate both during lifetime and after lifetime.
 The documents that relate to after lifetime, address what you leave behind after your death, and may consist of a Last Will and Testament and/or trusts.
 However, documents that relate to during lifetime could be just as important, if not more important.
 These documents are known as “Advance Directives” and address important decisions and legal authority in the event you became incapacitated.
 Advance Directives include a Durable Power of Attorney (to appoint an agent for legal and financial matters), Health Care Proxy (to appoint an agent for health care decisions), and sometimes, a Living Will as well.

 Are there any other documents?

 Our firm generally prepares a HIPAA Authorization which gives your health care agents the authority to receive your medical records.
+The HIPAA Authorization is very helpful because it provides the people you choose legal authority to obtain medical information and records on your behalf while you have capacity (and before the Health Care Proxy would take effect).
 We may also prepare a Designation of Burial Agent which would give the person you grant the authority to make burial decisions when you pass away.